 Our goal is simple - to improve the health of the people we serve.
 This requires a connection to community-wide resources and specific local information about the health of the people of this region.
-Assessing the health of our community and implementing strategic initiatives to address the resulting priority areas is a key success factor in our ability to care for the people we serve both now and in the future.
-As such, the objectives for the P&S Community Health Needs Assessment (CHNA) are:
+Assessing the health of our community and implementing strategic initiatives to address the resulting priority areas is a critical success factor in our ability to care for the people we serve both now and in the future.
+As such, the objectives for the SFN CHNA are:

-- Identify health priorities within the community; - Implement measurable solutions to specific, targeted health priorities able to be addressed by our specialized scope of services; - Partner with others to create community benchmarks to monitor future progress; and - Improve access to specialized healthcare services.
+- Identify health priorities within the community; - Implement measurable solutions to specific, targeted health priorities; - Create community benchmarks to monitor future progress; and - Improve access to health care through our mission of serving those most in need.